marccarmen/ConferenceScraper/README.md

 <code>import nltk</code><br>
 <code>nltk.download('punkt')</code>

-# Issues
+# Known Issues

-- [ ] Compatible with talks 2019 and on.
+- [X] Compatible with talks 2019 and on.
 System is filtering out older talks due to the filename format<br>
-- [ ] Year and Month parameters support a variety of formats.
+- [X] Year and Month parameters support a variety of formats.
 It needs more error checking to prevent issues.
 Specifically spaces should be stripped

 # Potential Features
 - [ ] More linguistic processing.
 Part of speech
-- [ ] Executable version so anyone can use it
+- [ ] Executable version so anyone can use it without programming knowledge